wehs7661/weitse-hsu/content/home/experience.md

     description: |2-
         - **Advisor: Prof. Michael R. Shirts**
         - Identified signatures of proteolytic stability and dimerization propensity in O-glycosylated insulin using molecular dynamics.
-        - Worked on alchemical metadynamics, a method that enhances alchemical and configurational sampling in free energy calculations.
+        - Worked on alchemical metadynamics, a method that enhances alchemical/configurational sampling in free energy calculations.
         - Worked on SCALE-MS, an extensible framework to support adaptive and asynchronous execution of simulation ensembles.
-        - Maintained `physical_validation`, a Python package aimed at testing results from molecular dynamics for their physical validity.
+        - Maintained `physical_validation`, a Python package aimed at testing the physical validity of results from molecular dynamics.

   - title: Undergraduate researcher/research assistant in Biomolecular Engineering Laboratory
     company: Department of chemiecal Engineering, National Taiwan University